Chrisz236/whisper_ios/README.md

 instruction to download the `ggml-*.bin` model file and [this](https://github.com/ggerganov/whisper.cpp/blob/master/README.md#core-ml-support) instruction to convert `bin` files to `mlmodelc` (coreml) file

+## What is different

+- Always run on real time mode

+- Limited `n_threads` to 4 when transcribing, less system resource usage

+- Abstract the frontend and backend

+- Auto detect the language to transcribe (sometimes produce the wrong language)

 ## Usage

 ```bash